rontarrant/gtkDcoding/docs/_posts/2019-08-27-0065-mvc-x-treestore-basics.md

 } // this()
 ```

-This should be straightforward to work out… we’re appending a parent row followed by the children of that parent, then moving on to the next parent.
+This should be straightforward to work out... we’re appending a parent row followed by the children of that parent, then moving on to the next parent.

-But I mentioned earlier that there’s a second way to do this, so let’s look at that…
+But I mentioned earlier that there’s a second way to do this, so let’s look at that...

 ## TreeStore Modeling with createIter()